Georges Danjou

-François Jules Georges Danjou (17 June 1862 – 12 May 1926) was a French physician, physiotherapist, military doctor, public health reformer, writer, and vegetarianism activist.
-He received the Legion of Honour and Croix de Guerre 1914–1918 for his military medical service.
-He also served as President of the French Vegetarian Society and proposed the creation of an International Vegetarian Federation, which led to the creation of the International Vegetarian Union.
+François Jules Georges Danjou (17 June 1862 – 12 May 1926) was a French physician, physiotherapist, military doctor, writer, and vegetarianism activist.
+He received the Legion of Honour and the Croix de Guerre 1914–1918 for his military medical service.
+He served as president of the French Vegetarian Society and proposed the creation of an International Vegetarian Federation, which led to the founding of the International Vegetarian Union.

 Biography

 Early life and education

 François Jules Georges Danjou was born in Limoux, Aude, on 17 June 1862.
 His parents were Jean Danjou and Célina Merliac.
-The small village he grew up in was known for its rich history of gold and iron.
+He grew up in a small village described by Philippe Tissié as having a history of gold and iron working.

-Danjou pursued his education at the College of Foix.
+Danjou was educated at the College of Foix.
 He later studied at the University of Paris Faculty of Medicine.
-In 1887, he successfully defended his thesis on the study of deforming osteoarthropathies in congenital syphilis, for his Doctorate in Medicine.
+In 1887, he defended a medical thesis on deforming osteoarthropathies in congenital syphilis for his M.D. degree.

 Military medical career

 After completing his medical studies, Danjou joined the French military as a doctor.
 Early in his career, he served at the Val-de-Grâce military hospital.
-During this period, he became a member of the Decoeur Mission, where he contracted a severe purulent ophthalmia while treating Bambara natives.
-Despite undergoing 18 months of treatment, his vision remained significantly weakened.
+During this period, he became a member of the Decoeur Mission.
+According to Tissié, Danjou contracted a severe purulent ophthalmia while treating Bambara people, and his sight remained weakened after 18 months of treatment.

-Danjou also served in the Second Franco-Dahomean War, where he assembled an extensive ethnographic collection of 341 Dahomey items, including weapons, clothing, votive pottery, jewelry, fetishes, and charms.
-He donated the collection to the Society of Anthropology of Paris in 1895.
+Danjou also served in the Second Franco-Dahomean War.
+He assembled an ethnographic collection of 341 Dahomey items, including weapons, clothing, votive pottery, jewellery, fetishes, and charms, and donated it to the Society of Anthropology of Paris in 1895.

-For Danjou's service, he was awarded the Legion of Honour and transferred to the reserve of the active army.
+For his service, Danjou was awarded the Legion of Honour and transferred to the reserve of the active army.